-(Adopted by the Board of Directors of First Majestic Silver Corp. (the "Company") with immediate effect on March 7, 2019)
+(Adopted by the Board of Directors of First Majestic Silver Corp. (the "Company") with immediate effect on March 7, 2019 and amended on February 19, 2021)

 INTRODUCTION

 The board of directors (the "Board") of the Company is responsible for the overall stewardship of the Company and its primary objective is to enhance and preserve long-term shareholder value.
 In pursuing this primary objective and in the performance of its functions, the Board should also take into account the legitimate interests of its other stakeholders, such as its employees and the communities and the environment in which it operates.